Are you getting more quality for less, or potentially more problems than the candidate is worth?

 High performers have a way of creating the sort of growth that requires the skills they bring.
 They also bring connections, so hiring someone overqualified for the job may open the door to new levels of business growth and opportunities.

-It’s not an easy choice to make, but asking the right questions and having an honest conversation about the problem can reveal the sort of information that makes it easier.
+Hiring an overqualified person for the job requires a more in-depth assessment.
+It’s often not an easy choice to make, but asking the right questions and having an honest conversation can reveal the sort of information that makes it easier.